DigDugData/Cicada-Zombies/README.md

 ### Very Deep Convolutional Networks for Large-Scale Image Recognition (VGG):
 #### VGG16
-The VGG-16 is one of the most popular pre-trained models for image classification.
-The VGG model has the following layers: Convolutional Layers = 13, Pooling Layers = 5, Dense Layers = 3.
+The VGG-16 is one of the most popular pre-trained models for image classification and it has 16 Convolutional Layers.
 Here is the architecture of VGG-16:

 ![vgg16-neural-network](https://github.com/DigDugData/Cicada-Zombies/assets/122245444/18756380-95db-41e0-8f45-7a01e0233132)